SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL_JSON.md

 - **id**: Technical identifier (key), must be unique : numeric
 - **betriebspunktName**: Operation control point (OCP) : string
 - **fullName**: The full name of the operation control point : string
-- **positionX**: The X position - where the node is placed in the editor (map / horizontal position) : integer
+- **positionX**: The X position - where the node is placed in the editor (map / horizontal position) : numeric
-- **positionY**: The Y position - where the node is placed in the editor (map / vertical position) : integer
+- **positionY**: The Y position - where the node is placed in the editor (map / vertical position) : numeric
 - **ports** : The ports assigned to the node.
 (See also [node:port](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/blob/main/documentation/DATA_MODEL.md#ports-alignment) : Array of ports
 - **transitions** : The trainrun [transitions](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/blob/main/documentation/DATA_MODEL.md) assigned to the node : Array of transitions
 - **connections** : The trainrun connections in the node : Array of connections